patrick007-glitch/INF2050/recommandation-outils-analyse.md

 {
-     With Checkstyle and PMD the rules are more general and style-related so they should only be used with custom configuration files to spare the team from an avalanche of irrelevant feedback
-}[6]

-{
      a weakness of these tools is that they might provide a too extensive list of recommendations, most of which might be irrelevant (and noisy) for developers.